List of Billboard Hot 100 number-one singles of the 2000s: Number-one entries

 Note: The best-performing singles on the Billboard Hot 100 of 2000 and 2001 were Faith Hill's "Breathe" and Lifehouse's "Hanging by a Moment", respectively.
 Both of the singles peaked at number two, and thus are not included here.

 Usher accumulated the most number-one entries (seven) and the most weeks atop the chart (42 weeks) throughout the 2000s.

 Beyoncé spent 36 weeks atop the Billboard Hot 100 with five entries, including the number-one song of 2007, "Irreplaceable".

 Rihanna accumulated five number-one singles, spending 19 weeks atop the chart.

 Mariah Carey earned four number-one singles, including the best-performing single of the decade "We Belong Together", which spent 14 weeks atop the Hot 100.

 Alicia Keys scored four number-one entries, totaling 22 weeks atop the chart.

 50 Cent scored four number ones, including 2003's best-performing single, "In da Club".

 Ludacris gathered four number-one songs, including a feature on Usher's "Yeah!", which topped the Year-End chart of 2004.

 Nelly spent 23 weeks atop the chart with four entries.

 Justin Timberlake gained three number-one songs as a lead singer and one as a featured artist.

-Christina Aguilera scored three number-one entries, including the opening number one of the decade "What a Girl Wants".
+Christina Aguilera scored three number-one entries, including "What a Girl Wants", the opening number one of the decade and the 21st century overall.

 Jay-Z amassed three number-one singles, including the concluding number one of the decade "Empire State of Mind", featuring Alicia Keys.

 The Black Eyed Peas spent the record 26 consecutive weeks atop the Hot 100, with "Boom Boom Pow" and "I Gotta Feeling", both of which dominated the chart for over 10 weeks.